joshvictor1024/boids/README.md

 Boids is a flocking model by Craig Reynolds.
 Each agent, called "boid", follows three rules:

-- separation: avoid crowding nearby boids
+- *separation*: avoid crowding nearby boids
-- alignment: match the velocities of other boids
+- *alignment*: match the velocities of other boids
-- cohesion: match the average position of other boids
+- *cohesion*: match the average position of other boids

 The boids as a whole exhibits a flocking behavior.